sindresorhus/KeyboardShortcuts/readme.md

 #### Dynamic keyboard shortcuts

 Your app might need to support keyboard shortcuts for user-defined actions.
 Normally, you would statically register the keyboard shortcuts upfront in `extension KeyboardShortcuts.Name {}`.
 However, this is not a requirement.
 It's only for convenience so that you can use dot-syntax when calling various APIs (for example, `.onKeyDown(.unicornMode) {}`).
-You can create `KeyboardShortcut.Name`'s dynamically and store them yourself.
+You can create `KeyboardShortcuts.Name`'s dynamically and store them yourself.
 You can see this in action in the example project.

 #### Default keyboard shortcuts